-In 2017, we continued to systematically execute the finance strategy that we announced at the Capital Markets Days in February 2015.
+In 2016, we continued to systematically execute the finance strategy that we announced at our Capital Markets Days in February 2015.
 Part of our finance strategy was to achieve our target financial ratios – relative debt (ratio of net debt to adjusted EBITDA) and equity ratio – along with a liquidity reserve that covers our maturities of the coming 24 months at least.
-With these clear statements we intend to maintain our rating in a corridor from A- to BBB and safeguard undisputed access to the capital market.
+With these clear statements we intend to maintain our rating in a corridor from A– to BBB and safeguard undisputed access to the capital market.

 There is a reliable dividend policy for shareholders, which is subject to approval by the relevant bodies and the fulfillment of other legal requirements.
 We intend to pay a dividend of at least EUR 0.50 per dividend-bearing share for the financial years 2015 to 2018.
 Relative growth in free cash flow is also to be taken into account when measuring the amount of the dividend for the specified financial years.
 Thus we offer our shareholders both an attractive return and planning reliability.
+Following its success in previous years, we again offered our shareholders the option of converting the dividend for the 2015 financial year into Deutsche Telekom AG shares instead of receiving it as a cash payment.
+The latter offers investors the opportunity to leave funds in our Company, improve financial ratios further, and to benefit even more from the success of their investment in the long term.
+We consider offering our shareholders this option again for the 2016 financial year.

 Total capital expenditure is also to remain high in the next few years.
 The scope for investment is to be used to further roll out our broadband infrastructure and to drive forward the transformation of the Company to an IP-based production model.
 In mobile communications, the infrastructure build-out will focus on the LTE standard, and in the fixed network, on optical fiber and vectoring.